-CA1.01 Students can construct a model of a protein with a ligand.
-(Novice)
+CA1.01 Students can construct and annotate a model of a macromolecule bound to a ligand.
+(Amateur)

-CA1.02 Students can construct a model of a protein with a ligand and identify the types of molecular interactions.
+CA1.02 Students can construct a model of a macromolecule bound to a ligand and identify the types of molecular interactions.
 (Amateur)

 CA1.03 Students can construct a model of a macromolecule bound to a ligand and assess the importance of molecular interactions.
 (Expert)

-CA1.04 Students can produce a model of a biomolecule based on a known structure of a related biomolecule.
+CA1.04 Students can produce a model of a macromolecule based on a known structure of a related macromolecule.
 (Amateur, Expert)

 CA2.
-Students can predict the cellular location/function of a protein based on position of hydrophobic and polar residues.
+Students can compose a rendering to predict the cellular location of a protein (e.g., extracellular, membrane associated, or cytoplasmic) based on the properties and orientations of functional groups.

-CA2.01 Students can design a rendering that conveys the cellular location or function of a macromolecule based on position of polar and nonpolar functional groups.
+CA2.01 Students can design a rendering that conveys properties such as polarity, charge, secondary structure, etc. to suggest the cellular location of a macromolecule.
 (Amateur)

-CA2.02 Students can explore protein images with colored polar/nonpolar residues to determine whether they fold with a hydrophobic core.
+CA2.02 Students can create protein images with colored polar/nonpolar residues to determine whether they fold with a hydrophobic core.
 (Novice)

 CA2.03 Students can create images to display polar/nonpolar residues and propose a role for the protein and/or how it interactions with its environment ‐ and that the predictions would be plausible based on the protein.
 (Amateur)

 CA2.04 Students can make accurate predictions of the location/function of the protein that incorporates additional protein features, such as transmembrane helices, apparent docking surfaces, etc. (Expert)